-What your mother/father may not have told you!
-This Peer led presentation uses clicker response technology and interactive activities to look at the reality of sexually transmited diseases and infections along with ways to practice responsible, safe sex.
+Reality Show featuring Sexual Health This Peer led presentation uses clicker response technology and interactive activities to look at the reality of sexually transmited diseases and infections along with ways to practice responsible, safe sex.
 Participants learn about the services and resources provided by Health Services.

 Condom Bingo Peer Educators will lead this bingo-styled question and answer discussion game regarding various sexual health issues such as contraception, STDs/STIs, sexual assault and importance of healthy relationships.